romikoops/polaris_clone/client/Notes.md

 - !
 Uses default export

-- props.contact.data is prop type `contact` but it is not declared as such
+- props.contact.data is PropType `contact` but it is not declared as such

-- props.contact.location is prop type `location` but it is not declared as such
+- props.contact.location is PropType `location` but it is not declared as such

+[X] Test complete

+## ContactCard

+- props.contactData.contact is very similar to PropType `user` but is using `firstName` instead of `first_name`

 [X] Test complete